Virtual reality, 6DoF, 10’

 When showcased as an installation the piece features accessible gameplay and contemplative cinematics, offering a rich visual experience for those who prefer to watch.
 As in the virtual reality version, hands free interactions add a new immersive layer, allowing visitors to engage with the work in a more embodied and intuitive way.

 The Siren begins like many games do: you control a heroine clad in shimmering armor and guided by an omniscient narrator, seemingly tasked with rescuing a damsel in distress.
 But before you can embark on this “main quest,” you’re ordered to complete a minor one: collecting glowing seashells scattered across a quiet beach at dusk.
-This detour is not just a mechanic, but a metaphor.
-As the game unfolds, the narrator’s presence intensifies.
-Their instructions become more insistent, more authoritarian, pushing the player to obey, to perform, to stay on track.
-This growing take over invites reflection on our relationship to authority within games, and beyond them: Why do we follow orders?
+As the game unfolds, the narrator’s presence intensifies, their instructions become more insistent, more authoritarian, pushing the player to obey, to perform.
+This growing take over invites reflection on our relationship to authority within games, and beyond them.
+Why do we follow orders?
 What happens when we stop?

-The Siren doesn’t ask you to win, it invites you to drift.
-To wonder what it means to keep going when the quest no longer makes sense.
+The Siren doesn’t ask you to win, it invites you to drift and to wonder what it means to keep going when the quest no longer makes sense.

 The Siren was first commissioned by the Pully Art Museum, under the curatorship of Victoria Mühlig.